Skip to main content

 Text Size:

-HTX’s inaugural Investigators’ Connect event on 21 April 2025 served to deepen existing relationships and seed new collaborations between the agency and Singapore’s law enforcement community, with about 150 Investigation Officers (IOs) from across the Home Team and the whole-of-government (WOG) agencies coming together to network and hear from thought leaders in the field.
+HTX’s inaugural Investigators’ Connect event on 21 April 2025 aimed to deepen existing relationships and foster new collaborations between the agency and Singapore’s law enforcement community.
+About 150 Investigation Officers (IOs) from across the Home Team and whole-of-government (WOG) agencies came together to network and hear from thought leaders in the field.

-Organised by the Biometrics & Profiling Centre of Expertise (B&P CoE), the event featured thought-provoking sessions by distinguished speakers from HTX, B&P’s WOG partner from the Corrupt Practices Investigation Bureau (CPIB), and even Professor Aldert Vrij, a renowned academic in the field of deception detection at the University of Portsmouth.
+Organised by the Biometrics & Profiling Centre of Expertise (B&P CoE), the event featured thought-provoking sessions by distinguished speakers from HTX, B&P’s WOG partner the Corrupt Practices Investigation Bureau (CPIB), and Professor Aldert Vrij, a renowned academic in deception detection from the University of Portsmouth.

-Following the opening address from B&P CoE Director Willy Lee, Deputy Director (Profiling) Kee Ein Cern talked about re-imagining investigations with contactless technology.
-He first explained the science behind the technology, before illustrating how the lie detectors are applied in the real world.
+Following the opening address from B&P CoE Director Willy Lee, Deputy Director (Profiling) Kee Ein Cern spoke about reimagining investigations with contactless technology.
+He first explained the science behind the technology before illustrating how lie detectors are applied in real-world scenarios.

-A panel discussion themed “The future of investigative technologies—Bridging science, innovation and practice” then brought together perspectives from thought leaders in technology development, operations, and academic research, and painted a comprehensive picture of the investigative technology landscape and where it is headed.
+A panel discussion themed “The future of investigative technologies — Bridging science, innovation and practice” brought together perspectives from thought leaders in technology development, operations, and academic research, painting a comprehensive picture of the investigative technology landscape and where it is headed.

 “Technology isn't just an enabler in investigations, it's a force multiplier.
 Integrating cutting-edge sensors and state-of-the-art AI models creates a powerful synergy to help us stay ahead in an ever-evolving landscape,” he added.

-Another highlight of the day was an interactive technology exhibition where participants interacted with B&P engineers and got to experience the various contactless credibility assessment tools HTX is developing.
+Another highlight of the day was an interactive technology exhibition where participants engaged with B&P engineers and experienced various contactless credibility assessment tools HTX is developing.

-In his masterclass that afternoon, Professor Aldert Vrij shared with the IOs key practical insights into advanced interviewing techniques and credibility assessment methods.
+In his masterclass that afternoon, Professor Aldert Vrij shared key practical insights with the IOs on advanced interviewing techniques and credibility assessment methods.

 What did the IOs feel about the inaugural Investigators’ Connect?

-DAC Lam Mong Teng, Director for Investigation at the Singapore Prison Service (SPS) was excited about the transformative potential of the new technologies that were showcased: “The future of investigation lies in the fusion of expertise and innovation.
-Technology is not just a tool—it enables deeper insights and accelerates resolutions to ensure justice is served.”
+DAC Lam Mong Teng, Director for Investigation at the Singapore Prison Service (SPS), expressed excitement about the transformative potential of the new technologies showcased: “The future of investigation lies in the fusion of expertise and innovation.
+Technology is not just a tool — it enables deeper insights and accelerates resolutions to ensure justice is served.”

 Dannies Ang, Commander of the Fire Investigation Unit at SCDF, shared: “It was a privilege to connect with fellow investigators from various HT agencies and to learn from their shared experiences.
 The presentations by Professor Aldert, B&P CoE, and the various agencies were insightful—they have sparked new ideas on how our investigators might further enhance our interviewing processes.
 I also had a positive and eye-opening experience trying out the contactless credibility assessment tools on display, and I am excited to explore how such technologies could be integrated into our workflows.”

-Dr Wong Sze Yue, Lead Engineer (Profiling) B&P CoE, said she was stoked by the large turnout.
+Dr Wong Sze Yue, Lead Engineer (Profiling) at B&P CoE, said she was thrilled by the large turnout.

 “What made Investigators’ Connect truly special was witnessing that lightbulb moment when IOs experienced our technologies firsthand and realised how these tools could transform their work.”